luillyfe/ai-resume-coach/README.md

 ## 🧠 What's Under the Hood?

-At the heart of CV AI Coach lies a powerful AI brain, fueled by Google's Gemini 1.5 Pro.
-It's like having GPT's cooler, more focused cousin dedicated solely to making your CV shine.
+At the heart of CV AI Coach lies a powerful AI brain, leveraging Google's Gemini 1.5 Pro model.
 Here's the secret sauce:

 1. **PDF Whisperer**: We speak fluent PDF.
 Upload your resume, and we'll extract every juicy detail.
 2. **AI Magnifying Glass**: Our Gemini-powered algorithm dissects your CV with the precision of a surgeon and the creativity of a poet.
 3. **Markdown Magician**: Feedback so beautifully formatted, you'll want to frame it.
 (But please don't – update your CV instead!)
+4. **PDF Alchemist**: Transform your feedback into a sleek, professional PDF report with a click.

 ## 🛠 Tech Stack Lowdown

 - **Next.js**: Because we believe in living on the edge... of web technology.
 - **React**: For UI smoothness that'll make you go "Oooh!"
 - **Ant Design**: Our secret to looking good without trying too hard.
-- **Google Gemini API**: The brains of the operation.
-Don't tell GPT, but we think Gemini's got an edge when it comes to CV analysis.
+- **Recharts**: For visualizing your CV insights with style.
+- **Google Gemini API**: Powering our analysis with cutting-edge language models.
+- **react-pdf**: Turning our markdown feedback into stunning PDF reports.

 ## 🚦 Getting Started